At this point we were going to enter Prospect Park where

 parked in it.
 We had smooth sailing

-until the intersection of Bergen St, 6th Ave and Flatbush Ave where
+Bergen St, 6th Ave and Flatbush Ave where

 police cars parked in the bike lane forcing us into traffic.
 This was the only instance of police vehicles